 - Learning through competition: Games or races that include winning or losing provide opportunities for children to experience and manage emotions related to success and failure.

-- Broad benefits: Physical movement increases brain chemicals that promote happiness and reduce stress, enhances sleep quality, supports social connection, and builds resilience.
+- Broad benefits: Physical movement increases brain chemicals that promote happiness and reduce stress, enhance sleep quality, support social connection, and build resilience.

 A change in environment for children can cause a change in emotions and behaviors.
 When they learn to regulate, it can help with these emotions.